JustScrub/aws_lambda_zabbix_mon/README.md

 Firehose Buffering:
  - Metric Sream --> Firehose Transform buffering --> Lambda --> Firehose buffering --> destination

-# Config
- - Central config script:
-    - two parts: `metrics_def.py` and running `prj_config.py`
-    - metrics_def.py:
-        - python script containig only a list of `LLDMultiTriggerMetricConfig` instances
-        - list must be named `MetricConfigs`
-        - create more instances based on the sample ones
-        - **TRIGGER EXPRESSION CONSTANTS MUST BE ENCLOSED IN DOUBLE QUOTES**
-            - i.e. `last({})>{}` **is not** correct, `last({})>"{}"` **is** correct
-            - first `{}` references the item, second the constant
-            - may be numbered as well for reverse order or multiple references:
-                - `"{1}"<last({0})` = last value is greater than constant
-                - `count({0},5m,"ge","{1}")>7 or avg({0},5m)>"{1}"` = number of function invocations with metric higher than constant was greater than 7 for the past 5 minutes or the average of metric value for the past 5 minutes is greater that the constant
-        - The list serves as configuration of both Zabbix (discovery,items,triggers...) and AWS (what metrics to stream, how to transform to Zabbix items)
-        - **crucial!!**
-    - prj_config.py:
-        - guided creation of config files and AWS SAM parameters JSON file
-        - config files include configs for naming things: The `<suffix>` in naming conventions, Zabbix LLD Macro names and AWS Lambda Tag names
-            - defaults are pre-defined and recommended
-        - AWS SAM parameter JSON includes parameters and values to the SAM template, in JSON format -- used as input to `sam.py` script
-            - defaults are pre-defined for some parameters
-            - feel free to change the values
-            - can leave out parameters without defaults -> you'll have to fill them in later
-            - AWS Metrics to be streamed are extracted from `metrics_def.py MetricConfigs`
-            - special statistics for metrics must be defined manually in `metric-stream.yaml` template (below)
-        - each of these (config files / parameter JSON file) can be skipped by pressing CTRL+C and the files won't be created
-        - also creates metric mapping (AWS Lambda metric + statistic -> Zabbix items) for `basic_handler` based on `MetricConfigs`
-        - finally copies `metrics_def.py` to `scripts` directory for the `zapi` module to be able to create initialize Zabbix

- - AWS special config:
-    - zblamb-sam/
-        - metric-stream.yaml
-            - includes demo infrastructure, feel free to modify (remove EC2 instance...)
-            - only Firehose transform Lambda, Firehose Data Stream and Meric Stream objects must remain
-                - Transform Lambda must have ZBLAMB_PROXY_IP environment variable defined!
-                - IP address of the Zabbix Server/Proxy it will be sending data to
-                - if the Zabbix Server/Proxy is in a private subnet in AWS VPC, the transform lambda must be "inside" as well
-            -  more statistics (see AWS::CloudWatch::MetricStream documentation) can be added manually to the Metric Stream
-                - only for Metrics defined in `metrics_def.py`

 # TODO
  - Resolve problems:
     - AWS Proxy keeps failing the trapper packets ??!!!?!?!?!!
-    - SPECIFY PROXY
-        - when not creating proxy in Zabbix, have an option to create host with already created proxy
-        - or create the proxy, just with same interface as some other existing proxy?
     - "Time consistency"
         - Parallel transform Lambda invocations -- allow or not?
             - disable by setting Lambda timeout <= Firehose Buffering -- may be triggered early by size buffering setting